Fallopia japonica, Fallopia sachalinensis, Fallopia x bohemica.

 Giant knotweed leaves have a heart shaped leaf base.

 Giant knotweed flowers are green-yellow, clustered in loose, branched florescence's.

 The knotweed hybrid will usually have leaves similar to the Japanese knotweed but can display characteristics of either species.

-Click here to watch the knotweed video and learn more about knotweed identification.
+Watch the 'How to identify knotweed' video and learn more about knotweed identification.

 What should you do if you find knotweed?

-If you suspect you may have seen knotweed please contact DEDJTR immediately.
-Phone 136 186, send an email to firstname.lastname@example.org.
+If you think you have seen knotweed please contact Agriculture Victoria immediately on 136 186 or send an email to firstname.lastname@example.org.

-Please do not attempt to treat or dispose of knotweed yourself.
-DEDJTR will treat, remove and dispose of knotweed safely, at no cost to the land owner.
+Please do not attempt to treat or dispose of this weed yourself.
+Agriculture Victoria will treat, remove and dispose of knotweed safely, at no cost to the land owner.

 Knotweeds can form dense, leafy thickets smothering the under story.
 They can rapidly invade riverbanks and sites subject to disturbance.
 Knotweeds die back over winter leaving bare soils open to erosion and young shoots can grow as rapidly as 8 cm a day in favorable conditions.
 The vigorous potential of knotweeds is reflected by their ability to regenerate from rhizomes buried up to 1 m deep and to penetrate asphalt 5 cm thick.